openshift/enhancements/enhancements/storage/csi-migration.md

 For each E2E job:

 1. Install an OCP cluster.
-1. Enable the feature gate.
-Don't worry about the order in which components will apply the feature flags because at this point there are no volumes created.
-1. Wait until MCO and control-plane operators restart.
+1. Enable the feature gate in the right order.
+Even though it is a fresh cluster, we need to respect the order because [volumes might be created in CI](https://github.com/openshift/release/blob/master/ci-operator/step-registry/ipi/install/monitoringpvc/ipi-install-monitoringpvc-ref.yaml).
 1. Run E2E tests for in-tree volume plugins.
-1. Disable the feature gate.
-Again, don't worry about the ordering.
+1. Disable the feature gate in the right order.
-1. Run E2E tests again.
+1. Once again, run E2E tests for in-tree volume plugins.

-In addition to that, as a strech goal, we want a separate job that:
+In addition to that, as a stretch goal, we want a separate job that:

 1. Runs a StatefulSet.
 1. Enables the migration *FeatureSets* in the right order.